Delhi to Jaipur: 280 km Road Guide NH-21 · 5h 30m Drive — Complete Travel Guide 2026

 We're working on adding local food recommendations for Delhi.
 In the meantime, explore local restaurants and street food when you arrive!

-These cities are within 50km of your Delhi to Jaipur route and offer excellent attractions worth a brief detour:
+These cities sit along your Delhi to Jaipur route corridor and are worth a brief stop:

 Gurugram